lang-ai/docs/source/index.html.md

 # Overview

-* This document describes the API for lang.ai.
+The Lang.ai API is organized around REST.
+Our API has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API errors.
+We use built-in HTTP features, like HTTP authentication and HTTP verbs, which are understood by off-the-shelf HTTP clients.
+JSON is returned by all API responses, including errors, although the API libraries convert responses to appropriate language-specific objects.

-* All requests must be encrypted with https.
+All requests must be encrypted with https.

-* The service is hosted under api.lang.ai.
+The service is hosted under api.lang.ai.

 # Authentication